Skip to main content

 Research Misconduct Academic Policy

-This document describes the policies and procedures to be followed in response to allegations of research misconduct (as defined below) involving Wentworth faculty or staff engaged in research that is funded by a federal agency.
+This document describes the policy and procedures to be followed in response to allegations of research misconduct (as defined below) involving Wentworth faculty or staff engaged in research that is funded by a federal agency.

 This statement of policy and procedures does not apply to authorship or collaboration disputes and applies only to allegations of research misconduct that occurred within six years of the date that Wentworth or the Department of Health and Human Services (HHS) received the allegation of research misconduct.